 Humayun’s Tomb is situated in east Nizamuddin of New Delhi city near Nizamuddin Dargah.
 It was declared as UNESCO world heritage site in 1993.
 It is one of the most visited historical place of New Delhi and India.
 It is very popular among Indians and as well as foreign travelers.
 US President Barack Obama preferred Humayun’s Tomb over Taj Mahal during his India visit in November 2010.
 This is the best time to visit Delhi monuments due to pleasant weather of city.
-In this post, check Humayun Tomb Timings and tickets price along with closing day of this beautiful monument.
+In this post, check Humayun Tomb ticket price 2022, timings along with nearest metro station of this beautiful monument.

 Humayun’s Tomb Full View